zoroqi/srid.ca/b3ee5ec0.md

 ## Twitter codes

 - Restrict Twitter use (don't monitor all day)
-- Stick to programming content
+- Use it mostly for programming content
   - Twitter is unsuited for <1f881332?cf>.
 - Mute people who tweet with a negative vibe[^vibe].
   - This is especially the case with the "woke" crowd.